bartv/restic-systemd-automatic-backup/README.md

 ### 4. Script for doing the backup
 Put this file in `/usr/local/sbin`:
 * `restic_backup.sh`: A script that defines how to run the backup.
+The configuration for this script is stored in /etc/restic/config.sh.
 Edit this file to respect your needs in terms of backup which paths to backup, retention (number of backups to save), etc.

 Copy this file to `/etc/restic/backup_exclude` or `~/.backup_exclude`:
 * `.backup_exclude`: A list of file pattern paths to exclude from you backups, files that just occupy storage space, backup-time, network and money.